d3x0r/STFRPhysics/Curvature.md

 (1) another highlighted point indicating where the current 'Y' is set to.
 All other points are +/- 2pi twist; (the total twist angle is 4pi where there are 4 values that can be consolidated to a principal value, but are themselves unique vectors.)

-I know the normal to this plane of rotation...
+I know the normal to this plane of the rotation space coordianates that all share the same 'normal' of rotation.  (hard coded)

+Shoudl really redirect your attention to the [Twister.md](Twister.md) which has the full method of rotation; the following works through reverse mapping of the basis to a rotation.

 ```
  ... for some lnQ  (log-quaternion)...